 Earlier I wrote about two specific ways I have used primary sources in my classroom.
 If you didn’t read that blog post, I highly suggest you hop on over to check it out (there *might* be a freebie in that post!).
 In this blog post, I want to share how you can incorporate political cartoons in your classroom (there *might* be a freebie included!).
-If you missed my posts on how to use stations and simulations and are serious about adding new teaching strategies to your toolbox, you will want to read them!
+If you missed my posts on how to use stations, simulations, and social studies escape rooms, and are serious about adding new teaching strategies to your toolbox, you will want to read them!

 WHAT ARE POLITICAL CARTOONS?

 Political cartoons are also known as editorial cartoons.
 They are illustrations or comic strips that contain either a political or social message.
 The artist uses specific devices to convey his/her message (we will take a closer look at these devices below).

 In the 18th and 19th centuries, political cartoons were primarily used to communicate specific messages to people who could not read.
 People could use the visual clues in the illustration to understand what the artist is saying.
 Some political cartoons do use text, and it is very important to pay attention to any text within the cartoon because it will help the viewer better understand the intended message.
 Political cartoons are biased, representing the artist’s opinion, and they can contain propaganda.
 Propaganda is the use of information (often biased or sometimes even misleading) to promote or publicize a political or social cause or point of view.

 DEVICES USED IN POLITICAL CARTOONS